Kailera Therapeutics, Inc.

 Key Highlights

-- Lead candidate ribupatide currently in Phase 3 clinical trials
+- Lead candidate ribupatide is currently in Phase 3 clinical trials

 Risk Factors